+6186952489

 Camp-Ondessonk-Patches-and-Badges-8

-The Senior C.I.T. program was started in 1971, and both boys and girls wore light blue shirts and the light blue Sr. C.I.T. patch.
+During the 1980s, we would allow exceptional C.C.I.T.s to stay the rest of the summer.
+They wore light blue polos with a C.I.T. patch.
+The girls went to polo shirts around 1979.
+The Senior C.I.T. program was started in 1971, and both boys and girls wore light blue shirts and the light blue Senior C.I.T. patch.

 Camp-Ondessonk-Patches-and-Badges-9